Low Dose Naltrexone

 Usually when a patient starts LDN, especially with Hashi’s, they will find they need to slightly reduce their thyroid hormone medications.
 It was once thought that they could eliminate needing any thyroid medication at all, but that hasn’t been the case for most.

 If you would like to learn more about taking LDN, there’s a Facebook group for those using it (or considering using it) called “Got Endorphins”.
-They advise starting low at 1.5 mg and slowly raising to 4.5 mg, taken before bedtime.
-However, some patients have found they have to hold at a lower amount to feel well.
-You can get LDN by prescription from your doctor.
-If that’s not possible, they will advise other methods to use.
+They advise starting low at 1.5 mg for several weeks and slowly raising to 4.5 mg, taken before bedtime.
+However, some patients have found they have to hold at a lower amount like 3 mg to feel well–it’s individual.
+You can get LDN by prescription from your doctor via a compounding pharmacy or make your own liquid version (explained below on youtube link).

 WHAT DO OTHERS SAY ABOUT LDN?